arthursvpb/covid-19-vaccine-scheduler/README.md

 ## ▶️ Running the application

+You can see the project [here](https://6081b1e19d86291190ef382f--covid-19-vaccine-scheduler.netlify.app/).

-The project is deployed by [Netlify](https://www.netlify.com/) but you can run on your local machine.
+The project was deployed by [Netlify](https://www.netlify.com/) but you can run on your local machine.

 It is necessary having Git, MongoDB, Node 15.x and Yarn (you can't use NPM in this project).